chetanpawar2005/CODESOFT/README.md

 ## Overview

 Welcome to my internship project repository at CodeSoft!
-During my internship, I completed two main tasks:
+During my internship, I completed three main tasks:

 1. ATM Interface
 2. Guess the Number Game
+3. Student Grade Calculator

 This README file provides an overview of each task, how to set up and run the programs, and additional details necessary for understanding and using the applications.